New & Used Lexus ES: In Depth

 Shopping for a new Lexus ES 350?
 MSRP: $36,370

 GET A FREE PRICE QUOTE

-The mid-size Lexus ES is company's most popular sedan.
-Available in V-6 and models, the ES was once closely related to the Camry, but now it's closer in platform to the Toyota Avalon, and it's better for it.See our 2013 Lexus ES review for pricing with options, specifications, and gas mileage information
+The Lexus ES is one of the best selling models in the brand’s lineup.
+The ES is a mid-size sedan that has V-6 and hybrid drivetrain options, and it used to be related to the Toyota Camry.
+Today, it’s closer to the Avalon, and that’s not a bad thing.See our 2013 Lexus ES review for pricing with options, specifications, and gas mileage information

 With the ES, Lexus has fielded a much more luxurious sedan than Toyota does with the Avalon.
 It's fitted with more standard features, and with better materials, and has had an elegant if often generic appeal.
 It also has gained a new hybrid companion, the ES 300h.